 • Adaptability: Cloud environments are dynamic, and change is constant.
 Professionals must adapt to evolving technologies, services, and best practices.

-• Planning and Implementation: To prevent disruptions, managing changes in a structured way is crucial.
+• Planning and Implementation: To prevent disruptions, it is crucial to manage changes in a structured way.
 Skills in planning, testing, and executing changes with minimal impact on services are essential.

 • Risk Management: Change management involves assessing and mitigating risks associated with cloud configuration changes.
 Professionals should be adept at identifying potential risks and developing strategies to handle them.